bennyp85/sit320-advanced-algorithms/module 2/module-two-topics.md

     - emphasize the communication between objects

-# design patterns pdf - robert c. martin
+# Design patterns pdf - robert c. martin

 The document discusses **software architecture and design patterns**, focusing on the principles and patterns that help maintain the dependency architecture of an application.